zeez-dotcom/laundryao/docs/packages.md

 Packages can be managed in the POS through the **Settings → Packages** tab, which is available to all roles.

+## Customer Packages API

+`GET /customer/packages`

+Returns the packages for the customer associated with the current session.
+A request may be made either by a logged-in customer or by an authenticated admin acting on behalf of a customer.
+The server derives the `customerId` from the session and never from URL parameters to prevent data leakage.
+Requests without a valid session or admin credentials receive `401 Login required`.

 ## Default Packages

 | Name | Max Items | Price |